 - When potatoes are done, cool to room temperature, then assemble your salad.

 - Place greens in a large bowl, top with sweet potatoes, pancetta mixture, goat cheese and walnuts.

-- Right before serving, drizzle with balsamic vinaigrette and toss to mix.
+- Right before serving, drizzle with desired amount of balsamic vinaigrette and toss to mix.